Home → IT Helpdesk → Printer Friendly Version

 3. Once the update is finished downloading, click the Update button to install the update.

-4. You may see this dialogue box after clicking update.
+4. A dialogue box may after clicking Update.
 It should not need any input from you.

 The process will vary slightly depending on if you are looking for an official or unofficial copy of your academic transcript.